amithn/helloworld-app/README.md

 export KUBECONFIG=$PWD/bootcamp100.cfg - for example
 ```

+Download this repository onto your laptop, Click on Code -> Download Zip from the drop down.

 ### 1) Download Docker Desktop and install it on your laptop

 ### 2) Build a container image - replace YOUR_NAME with your name like amithn for example